 On top of the scribe, LucasAI layers:

-- Provider & Team Mode — coordinated, multi-role workflows spanning the front desk, medical assistants, and providers.
+- Role-based collaboration: coordinated, multi-role workflows spanning the front desk, medical assistants, and providers.

 LucasAI reports outcomes including 1,500+ additional patient visits per provider per year, an average 25% increase in revenue per provider, a 90% reduction in coding queries and downstream admin, and 85% compliance support for HEDIS and risk scoring.